COMMUNITY RELATIONS COMMITTEE

 MEMBERSHIP SERVICES COMMITTEE

-Below is a summary of the key areas of focus for our Committee in 2018:
+The following is a summary of the key areas of focus for our Committee in 2020:

 Membership Growth & Retention

-Thank you to our 2018 Mixer hosts who collaborated with the Chamber and invested time, effort and money in offering a quality event to our membership.
+Thank you to our Mixer hosts who collaborated with the Chamber and invested time, effort, and money in offering a quality event to our membership.
 Thank you also to our members for their understanding and continuing engagement as we offer virtual events.

 Business Excellence Awards